sina-ehsani/sina-ehsani.github.io/about.md

 ![Profile Image]({{ site.url }}/{{ site.picture }})

 <p style='text-align: justify;'>
-	I am finishing up my Ph.D. at the University of Arizona.
-Working on deep learning particularly Natural Language Processing has been my main research interest in the past years.
-I genuinely enjoy developing Neural Network algorithms that can be employed in interesting AI challenges.
-Currently, I am working on using a multimodel (i.e., transformers and vision networks) on textual question answering tasks.
+	At the University of Arizona, I am completing my Ph.D.
+My main research interest in recent years has been deep learning, specifically Natural Language Processing.
+I appreciate creating Neural Network methods that can be used to solve intriguing AI problems.
+I'm currently working on textual question answering task utilizing a multimodel (transformers and vision networks).
 </p>